 It is important that you have insurance for your rental car so you can avoid paying any damage fees, but if you have existing rental vehicle excess insurance, you may not need to purchase additional products from the car rental company.
 Purchasing insurance in advance can also save you money, as car rental excess reduction products sold at the counter are often more expensive.
 Click here to find out more.

 One-way bookings can be quite expensive, particularly in Australia where the distances between cities can be quite large.
-In some cases, the car rental company may not permit their vehicles to be dropped in different states.
+In some cases, the car rental company may not permit their vehicles to be dropped in a different state.
 Optional extras can also add quite a bit of money onto your bill.
 You may find it cheaper to bring your own child seat or navigation device, rather than requesting a baby seat or GPS from the car rental company.
 Check out our baby seat page for more information.
 VroomVroomVroom allows you to cancel with zero charges, which means you can book and cancel at anytime.

 For even more tips to avoid being ripped off when renting a car, see our blog post.